Giving Effective Presentations

 - Nonverbal communication: This can include posture, eye contact, facial expressions, and movement that can be used to reinforce or modify your speech.

-- Effective voice: Strive for a conversational, casual voice at a volume that people at the back of the room in which you are presenting can comfortably hear.
+- Effective voice: Strive for a conversational, casual voice at a volume that your audience can comfortably hear even if they are listening from the back of the room or through a digital platform like Zoom.

 Below are some simple steps to take in practicing for your speech or presentation:

-- Speak out loud: Similar to standing up, reciting your speech at a similar volume to how you will present in class is another effective method of practice.
+- Speak out loud: It can be tempting to recite quietly when preparing.
+But reciting your speech at a similar volume to the volume you will use to present in class is another effective method of practice.

 - Practice without looking at the text: Even if you are not required to memorize your speech or presentation, practicing without looking at your text to see if you lose your train of thought.

-- Make your script easy to read: If you are planning on reading your speech from your script or notecards, format the words in a way to make them easy to reference while you are presenting.
+- Make your script easy to read: If you are planning on reading your speech from a script or notecards, format the words to make them easy to reference while you are presenting.
 Try these formatting tips:

 - Use a large font (14 pt. or greater) for text and numbering your pages.